 The Classic Car and Bike Show is hosted annually by the International Police Association and after 15 successful years, the event has become a 'must do' on the Cape Town events calendar.
 The Show was conceived in 1999 when the Western Cape Region of the Association was looking for a method of fundraising for their various charitable programs.

 The first Show, held in January 2000, featured only a handful of clubs, but it was clear from the first that this was a winning formula and over the next few years, the event grew steadily in popularity, both with exhibitors and members of the public.
 In 2006, the decision was taken to increase the event from a single day event into a two day event and to include Modern and Future Classics on the Saturday with Vintage Classics remaining on the Sunday.
 This decision allowed the inclusion of more clubs and increased the field of interest to intrigue the younger generation.

-Most recently, our charity for 2016 was SA Promise who are working to ensure that as many children as possible in SA are educated.
-As we prepare for the 2017 show, it is our aim to keep on taking this event from strength to strength and in so doing, continue to make a difference.
+This year, our charity is The Bookery, with info on our charity page.
+As we look ahead to the 2019 show, it is our aim to keep on taking this event from strength to strength and in so doing, continue to make a difference.

-To participate in any way, or for further information, please don't hesitate to contact us.
+To participate in any way, or for further information, please don't hesitate to contact us via email.